rfaita/iot-infra/README.md

-# One Architecture to a IoT Ingestion / Report System
+# Architecture to a IoT Ingestion / Report System

 The following picture represent the main architecture of the system